Darren-cy/monash_final_proj_2024/readme.md

 psql -U postgres
 ```

-Then input the password when installing postgresql and run these commands(semi-column is important):
+Then input the password when installing postgresql and run these commands (semicolons are important):

 ```
 CREATE DATABASE <database_name>;